derrickj/DJGeocoder/README.md

 ## Network Requests?!
 What's going on?
 DJGeocoder uses the [Google Maps Web Services API](http://code.google.com/apis/maps/documentation/geocoding/).
 This is a good time to mention that you should adhere to Google's [terms of service](http://code.google.com/apis/maps/terms.html#section_10_12) when using this.
 In a nutshell:

 > [...] the Geocoding API may only be used in conjunction with a Google map; geocoding results without displaying them on a map is prohibited.

 ## One more thing...
 This isn't really done.
 There's a lot of work to do.
 It's quite useable, however.
 If you find anything wrong, submit an issue.
 Better yet, fork me and fix it! :)

+## iOS 5.0 includes this natively
+This code was written before iOS 5.0 was introduced.
+If you're targeting iOS 5.0 or later, then just use [CLGeocoder](http://developer.apple.com/library/ios/#documentation/CoreLocation/Reference/CLGeocoder_class/Reference/Reference.html).